 - Learn about the acquirer and its history.
 Spend some time doing basic research about the acquirer.
 You will find things you like and things you dislike.
 Most successful acquirers know that while they need to imbue their culture in the acquired company, they also must learn how to adopt the best of what the acquired company has into their company.

 - Understand and support the process.
 Learn what you can about the planning and integration process.
 Provide whatever support is asked for in a timely and professional manner.

-- Break confidentiality of integration process.
+- Break confidentiality of the integration process.
 If you are fortunate to be invited into the integration planning process never, ever, break the confidentiality of those activities.
 While you may be tempted to tell your friends what you are learning about strategy changes or job cuts, don’t.
 More than one employee has been abruptly terminated as a result of breaking confidentiality.

 - Speculate about job cuts.
-While it may be tempting do not speculate about potential job cuts.
+While it may be tempting, do not speculate about potential job cuts.
 Integration planning exercises are fluid processes and things can change up to the last minute.

 - Feed/spread rumors.
 Rumor mongering between the time an acquisition is announced and it actually closes is almost a national sport.
-Spreading rumors will just to serve to upset people.
+Spreading rumors will just serve to upset people.
 When you are not in control of a process it is natural to be frustrated by lack of information.

 - Post negative items on social media.
-Venting on social media is a common thing, but doing it during an acquisition is almost a sure fire ticket to get put on the “Cut” versus “Keep” list.
+Venting on social media is a common thing, but doing it during an acquisition is almost a sure-fire ticket to get put on the “Cut” versus “Keep” list.
 A classic example of this is the infamous Cisco Fatty story.

 Acquisitions are challenging times for product managers.
 On the one hand, they can provide an opportunity for career growth.
 They can also result in the elimination of a product manager’s job..
 Product managers are uniquely positioned to be very valuable during the M&A process.
 M&A projects can be stressful,.
 Product managers should learn how to survive an acquisition.